 - The Ministry of Education advises on the Government’s Budget, leads the development of the government’s Tertiary Education Strategy and collects and publishes tertiary education statistics.

-- NZQA administers the NZQF including registration of TEOs and is the body primarily responsible for quality assurance matters in the sector.
+- The New Zealand Qualifications Authority (NZQA) administers the New Zealand Qualifications Framework, including registration of TEOs (other than universities) and is the body primarily responsible for quality assurance matters in the sector.

 - Careers New Zealand provide support and assistance to learners.

 - StudyLink administers the student allowances and Student Loan Scheme.

 - The Ministry of Business, Innovation and Employment provides labour market information to help TEOs